sourcegraph/handbook/content/engineering/search/iteration_log.md

 - **Owner(s):** Keegan, Juliana, Rob
 - **Outcomes:**
     - Something that makes you go yay on Sourcegraph.com

+### Featureful frontend query parser, part 2

+- **Owner(s):** Rijnard
+- **Outcomes:**
+    - As before, we need a proper frontend query parser for syntax highlighting, hover hints, and consistent UI state (toggle activation) of search expressions and future query syntax extension.
+All of that couldn't fit into the previous iteration: In this iteration I will merge the code we need to unblock shipping search expressions (first bullet in [14016](https://github.com/sourcegraph/sourcegraph/issues/14016)).
+Time allowing I'll add some contextual regex/structural highlighting, since I prototyped it already.
+- **Work log:**
+    - YYYY-MM-DD: $UPDATE

+### Quality-of-life search code improvements, continued

+- **Owner(s):** Rijnard
+- **Outcomes:**
+    - This is a catch-all goal for improving the quality of our backend search code (bug fixes and refactors).
+One concrete goal is to fix a nasty commit search issue [#13313](https://github.com/sourcegraph/sourcegraph/issues/13313) that I have a WIP branch fix for.
+There's also a structural search/archive copying deficiency I want/need to look into [#14619](https://github.com/sourcegraph/sourcegraph/issues/14619#issuecomment-720910776).
+- **Work log:**
+    - YYYY-MM-DD: $UPDATE

 ## 2020-10-19 to 2020-10-30